vgonzenbach/CovBat_Harmonization/README.md

 **License**: Artistic License 2.0

-**References**: If you are using ComBat for the harmonization of multi-site imaging data, please cite the following papers:
+**References**: If you are using CovBat, please cite the ComBat papers:

 |       | Citation     | Paper Link
 | -------------  | -------------  | -------------  |